Search after asylum-seeker boat runs aground in croc-infested waters - Journal du Cameroun

-An asylum-seeker boat has reached Australia for the first time in almost four years, the government said Monday, with many of those on board the Vietnamese vessel fleeing into mangrove rainforest after it ran aground in crocodile-infested waters.
+An asylum-seeker boat has reached Australia for the first time in almost four years, the government said Monday, with many of those on board the Vietnamese vessel fleeing into a crocodile-infested mangrove rainforest after running aground near the coast.

 Locals said passengers from the rickety vessel disappeared into the dense forest near the Daintree River, north of popular tourist city Cairns, in the tropical far north of Queensland state on Sunday.

-They will have to avoid crocodiles, venomous snakes and giant cassowaries — one of the world’s deadliest and aggressive birds — that all call the ancient Daintree rainforest home.
+They will have to avoid crocodiles, venomous snakes, ferocious sandflies and giant cassowaries — one of the world’s deadliest and most aggressive birds — that all call the ancient Daintree rainforest home.

 Queensland Police Minister Mark Ryan told the Australian Broadcasting Corporation 15 passengers had been found so far.